JonaiSerrano/Networking-Planning-/README.md

 - Provides scalable and secure network solutions for future growth.
 - Ensures the company’s servers, cables, and operating systems align with industry best practices for performance and security.
 ## How to View
 You can find the detailed network plan in the `documents` folder.
-It includes diagrams and descriptions of each component.